saeedya/docker-ansible/docker-latest/README.md

     -b : will running all plays as root user.

-ansible-playbook -i inventory.ini -b install-docker.yaml --skip-tags "exit from role"
+ansible-playbook -i inventory.ini -b install-docker.yaml --skip-tags "Exit"

     It will forcing docker installation or update.